Bringing homeownership's benefits to manufactured-home communities

 They are also vulnerable to excessive rent increases, poor-quality maintenance, infrastructure (like water, sewer and road) failures.
 They even risk losing their homes if the park closes.
 Each of these threats affects the security and well-being of families and communities.

-Since 1984, the New Hampshire Community Loan Fund’s ROC-NH™ program has helped homeowners in manufactured housing parks purchase and manage their communities as cooperative corporations.
+Since 1984, the New Hampshire Community Loan Fund’s ROC-NH™ program has helped homeowners in more than 120 manufactured-home parks purchase and manage their communities as cooperative corporations.
 ROC-NH provides fixed-rate financing, specialized training and technical assistance.
-Our park conversion strategy not only protects families against excessive rent hikes and park closures, but also encourages pride and investment in their communities.
+Our park conversion strategy not only protects families against excessive rent hikes and park closures, but also encourages pride and investment in their homes and neighborhoods.